jeseyfried/amaranth-in-xanthan/360-camera.md

 + After connecting the camera to the Mac workstation, you can export the photo from Insta360 Studio.

 <h2>Adding Info Hotspots to a 360 Photo</h2>
-+ Unfortunately, the Insta360 Studio app does not have the capability to inlude info hotspots on a 360 photo.
++ Unfortunately, the Insta360 Studio app does not have the capability to include info hotspots on a 360 photo.
 You will need to use a web-app called <a href="https://www.marzipano.net">Marzipano</a>.
 + Export the 360 photo from Insta360 Studio as a JPG file.
 + Upload the JPG to Marzipano and add info hotspots.
 This is a user-friendly process on the Marzipano web-app interface.
 + The only export format allowed from Marzipano is a zipped folder.
 The folder will likely contain over 100 files and this quantity might cause complications when trying to upload to spaces such as Github.
 We have a workaround for this if you need help.